 Stick with the Critical Signals Report, where I’ll be showing you how to prepare and what to do.

-You saw the Crash Portfolio in Part 4 of our 4-part introductory series.
+You saw the All-Weather Portfolio in Part 4 of our 4-part introductory series.

 Here’s what’s broadly indicated now … and what’s working now …